Is someone stealing your brand name? If so, you need to take the right action against the Infringement of your trademark.

 When the trademark registered is used to communicate product/service quality, purpose, geographical origin, time of production, or other characteristics.

-In order to be eligible to up against Trademark Infringement, you need to come up with all the details that can back up your case.
-Simply put, the requirements for trademark infringement are as follows:
+To be eligible to up against brand logo Infringement, you need to come up with all the details that can back up your case.
+Simply put, the requirements for TM infringement are as follows:

 Here is a list of documents required to fight a trademark infringement case.
 The applicant must make sure to keep hard as well as soft copies of these trademark infringement requirements: